axeruq/funadhoo/README.md

-# funadhoo
+# Funadhoo Address and Treasure Finder V 1.0
-Tool to search Funadhoo Houses by name
+Tool to search Funadhoo Houses by name and Treasures :)

 Inspired by so many failed attempts in giving direction to strangers, I (uMn Noor), with the help of few friends (Athoof Athif [Cyber Hacker], Hassan Maishan [Myittey], Ibrahim Asraq and Ahmed Mohamed [Jenny]) set out on a quest to change the world.

-Anyone who wants to find an Adress in the island funadhoo, may use this tool.
+Anyone who wants to find an Adress in the island, Funadhoo, feel free to use this tool.

 If by any chance it gives you an ERROR, feel free to contact us.